Accessible Alt. Textbook Formats

 (1) Purchase the most accessible format of your book:

 Some textbooks will come with a free e-book that the purchaser can access online or from a device.
-This practice is becoming increasingly popular, as publishers seek to avoid federal sanctions and products become more universally-designed.

 - Look for free e-book access on the book's wrapper or in the product description.